 After his impressive 2012 campaign, Perez faced a dilemma: As a member of the Ferrari Driver Academy, he could stay at Sauber for another year and get a spot at Ferrari, but he could also break ties with the Italian team and move to McLaren, where a spot had opened up.
 Sergio Perez chose the latter option in 2013; this decision would cost him dearly.

 As a replacement for Lewis Hamilton, Perez had big shoes to fill.
 Too big, it soon became apparent.
-In an attempt to make up for the lack of speed of the McLaren, Perez drove very aggressively in an attempt to meet the high expectations.
+In an attempt to make up for the lack of speed of the McLaren, Perez drove very aggressively.

 It wasn’t just his teammate Jenson Button that didn't appreciate that driving style, but the normally cool Kimi Raikkonen also lashed out at the Mexican.
 'He should be punched in the face', the Finn said after the Monaco Grand Prix when Perez rammed Raikkonen off the track.